+Chipmunks have striped hair, large, dark eyes, perky upright ears, and short legs.
 A notable feature is their cheek pouches.
-There are two, one located on each side of their head between their jaw and cheek.
-The pouches can stretch to hold an amazing amount of food, almost as large as the chipmunk’s body, itself.
-The food is transported to their burrow, to be stored for eating later on.
+There are two, one on each side of the head between the jaw and cheek.
+The pouches can stretch almost as large as the animal’s entire body and hold an incredible amount of food.
+They transport all this food to their burrow, where they store it to eat later.

-Chipmunks chatter to communicate, with loud “chip” and soft “cuk-cuk-cuk” sounds.
-Listen to their sounds They also communicate with body language, such as flattening their ears and raising their tail hair.
+Chipmunks have three calls.
+One is a loud “chip,” and another is a softer “cuk-cuk-cuk” sound.
+The third, “chuck,” is an alarm call.
+They also communicate with body language, such as flattening their ears and raising their tail hair.
+Listen to their sounds

-Chipmunks are solitary, except during mating season.
-Some species mate in early spring and again in early summer, while others mate only once a year.
+Chipmunks are solitary except during mating season.
+Some species mate in early spring and again in early summer, while others breed only once a year.

 The gestation period is 30 days.
 Litter sizes vary.
-For instance, the Least Chipmunk gives birth to two to eight young (pups), and the Eastern Chipmunk has three to five.
-At birth, pups are hairless, blind and about the size of a bumblebee.
+For example, the Least Chipmunk gives birth to two to eight pups, and the Eastern Chipmunk has three to five.
+At birth, pups are hairless, blind, and about the size of a bumblebee.
 They remain in the burrow for about six weeks.
 By eight weeks, they’re weaned and on their own.